Should Algorithms for Random SAT and Max-SAT be Different?: Introduction

 \section{Introduction}

-In numerous tasks, we need to jointly make decisions subject to Boolean constraints.
-Many of these tasks can trivially be reduced to the Max-SAT problem.
-Examples include learning the structure of a Markov network \cite{DBLP:conf/nips/CoranderJRNP13}, multi-agent plan recognition \cite{DBLP:conf/nips/ZhuoYK12}, and automated planning and scheduling \cite{DBLP:journals/ai/YangWJ07}.
-Given a number of variables and constraints in the form of clauses converted to conjunctive normal form (CNF), the goal in Max-SAT is to find an assignment that maximizes the number of satisfies clauses.
-Unfortunately, the problem is NP-hard, and for the Max-3-SAT variant (limited to clauses of size 3), it is hard to approximate optimal solutions within a factor of more than $7/8$~\cite{haastad2001some}.
-Algorithms for Max-SAT are often categorized as either complete or incomplete.
-The former guarantee the optimality of the output but may fail to deliver any solution at all within a given time.\footnote{From some complete algorithms such as branch and bound ones, one can extract a partial assignment and an upper bound of the solution at any time, but these are not rigorous complete solutions.} Incomplete algorithms, in contrast, can deliver a solution within a given time but do not guarantee its optimality, instead seeking to find near-optimal solutions within a reasonable time.
+Given a number of Boolean variables and constraint clauses in conjunctive normal form (CNF), the classic SAT problem consists in determining whether an assignment exists that satisfies all constraints.
+Its optimization variant, Max-SAT, in contrast, aims to find an assignment that maximizes the number of satisfied clauses.
+Unfortunately, both problems are NP-hard, and for the Max-3-SAT variant, it is hard to approximate optimal solutions within a factor of more than $7/8$~\cite{haastad2001some}.
+This can also be viewed from the perspective of a worst-case upper bound analysis: The time complexity for Max-$k$-SAT (i.e., Max-SAT with clauses of up to $k$ variables) on $n$ variables is $\tilde{O}(2^{(1-\mu)n})$.
+Although an asymptotic lower bound for $\mu$ has been proven, for $k>2$, no specific constants are known \cite{DBLP:journals/tcs/Williams05,DBLP:conf/sat/ChenS15}.

+In the context of random formulae, which have also been the subject of extensive study, the main focus is on the satisfiability threshold and algorithmic polynomial upper bounds for low ratios of clauses to variables \cite{DBLP:journals/siamcomp/AchlioptasM06,DBLP:journals/siamcomp/Coja-OghlanF14}.
+Recent theory shows that there exist thresholds for satisfying any large constant fraction of clauses \cite{DBLP:journals/jacm/AchlioptasNP07}.
+However, to the best of our knowledge, there is no algorithm tailored to random Max-$k$-SAT.

+Algorithms for SAT and Max-SAT are often categorized as either complete or incomplete.
+The former guarantee the optimality of the output but may fail to deliver any solution at all within a given time.
+Incomplete algorithms, in contrast, can deliver a solution within a given time but do not guarantee its optimality.

+Within the paradigm of incomplete algorithms, a common strategy is to rely on local search.
+Given an objective function, local search algorithms begin with a candidate assignment and traverse the candidate space by iteratively moving to neighboring ones, while keeping track of the best solution encountered in the course of this traversal \cite{DBLP:books/mk/HoosS2004}.
+If the objective is to minimize the number of unsatisfied clauses, then the incremental nature of such a search implies that local search algorithms for Max-SAT can essentially be used to solve SAT, while SAT algorithms are empirically expected to deliver somewhat reasonable solutions when applied to Max-SAT problem instances.